 IMPORTANT ELECTION INFORMATION

-Tuesday, May 17, 2016 – Last day to Register to Vote for June Primary Election.
+Tuesday, October 18, 2016 – Last day to Register to Vote for the General Election.

 Voters Encouraged to Ensure Information is Updated for Upcoming Elections